Date of Degree

 vi, 283 pages

 Copyright 2010 Heather Elizabeth Libby

 Libby, Heather Elizabeth.
 "Evil perpetrators or cultural victims?
-An examination of the relation between cultural membership and moral responsibility." dissertation, University of Iowa, 2010.
+An examination of the relation between cultural membership and moral responsibility."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.